 Meals: But breakfast, dinners and recovery meals are provided.
 Food vendors are around for lunch and good luck not eating more after epic stages.
 Factor another 15 Euro a day for a pizza and coffee, or a slow-cooked meat rolls.

 Laundry: Buy your laundry washes, 20Euro will do two washes

 That’s still up to you.
-This is just from the selection of marathon stage races we have done via MarathonMTB.com.
+This is just from the selection of marathon stage races we have done under the MarathonMTB.com banner, or before that.
 None of them are ‘cheap’, and they are all an investment, especially considering the time in training you need to put in for the events.
 But hopefully, this gives you a bit of a guide, so you can see what is included, and what isn’t for many races.
 Just about any of these races can be done more cheaply, and also a lot more expensively.
 The Cape Epic Premium package, and the top package at the Swiss Epic are examples of that!